miaozhun/DEsingle/README.md

 ## Interpretation of results
-For the interpretation of results when DEsingle applied to real data, please refer to our [*manuscript*](https://www.biorxiv.org/content/early/2017/09/08/173997).
+For the interpretation of results when `DEsingle` applied to real data, please refer to our [*manuscript*](https://www.biorxiv.org/content/early/2017/09/08/173997).

 ## Help
-Use `browseVignettes("DEsingle")` to see the vignettes of DEsingle in R after installation.
+Use `browseVignettes("DEsingle")` to see the vignettes of `DEsingle` in R after installation.

-Use the following code in R to get access to the help documentation for DEsingle:
+Use the following code in R to get access to the help documentation for `DEsingle`:
 ```
 # Documentation for DEsingle
 ?DEsingle